 Due to the emphasis on low-FODMAP foods and avoiding any foods that are difficult to digest, The Vertical Diet can reduce bloating, constipation and diarrhoea in a lot of individuals.
-This alone can improve quality of life and make people feel better.
+This alone can improve make people feel better.

 Due to the focus on easily digestible foods, it allows people to eat more total food.
 Generally, when strength athletes focus on high quality, nutrient-dense foods, they struggle to consume enough calories to maintain or gain weight.
 This can harm strength performance, which in turn limits their potential as an athlete.